rust-lang/cargo/src/doc/src/reference/config.md

 library.

 Setting this to `true` can be helpful if you have special authentication requirements that Cargo does not support.
+See [Git Authentication](../appendix/git-authentication.md) for more information about setting up git authentication.

 ##### `net.offline`
 * Type: boolean